JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

-opium–after impelling you to possess yourself of the Diamond, with the purpose of securing its safety–might also impel you, acting under the same influence and the same motive, to hide it somewhere in your own room.
-YOU assume that the Hindoo conspirators could by no possibility commit a mistake.
+opium–after impelling you to possess yourself of the Diamond, with the purpose of securing its safety–might also impel you, acting under the same influence and the same motive, to hide it somewhere in your own room. _You_ assume that the Hindoo conspirators could by no possibility commit a mistake.
 The Indians went to Mr. Luker’s house after the Diamond–and, therefore, in Mr. Luker’s possession the Diamond must be!
 Have you any evidence to prove that the Moonstone was taken to London at